aaryan-sood/aaryan-sood/README.md

 - 👀 I’m interested in Web development
 - 🌱 I’m currently learning Data Structures and Algorithms
 - 💞️ I’m looking to collaborate on projects on Web Development
-- 📫 How to reach me soodaaryan7@gmail.com
+- 📫 How to reach me at cs.tapioca350@passinbox.com

 <!---
 aaryan-sood/aaryan-sood is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.